microsoft/globalopenaihack/dotnet/SentimentAnalysis/AzureOpenAICSharp/README.md

 Clone this repository to your local machine.

-Open the solution in Visual Studio or Visual Studio Code.
+Open the solution in your developer environment ([Visual Studio Code](https://code.visualstudio.com/), Visual Studio, etc.).

 Replace the endpoint and key variables in Program.cs with your own values from the Azure Open AI portal.